in Malibu Creek State Park

 Start by hiking up North Grassland Trail from a trailhead on Mulholland Highway just west of Las Virgenes Road.
 This level single-track heads north away from the center of Malibu Creek State Park.
 Ahead, Las Virgenes Canyon and Liberty Canyons separate in the shape of a V. Talepop Loop offers level hiking in the bellies of both wide canyons, with a more intimate and elevated trek across the mountain in between.

 After 0.3 miles, North Grassland Trail circumnavigates an obtrusive electrical substation, briefly joining a paved road to get to the other side.
 From here, Grassland Trail continues north looking much the same as it did before the substation.
-There are fields to the left and a wooded creek to the right.
+Fields arevto the left and a wooded creek is to the right.
 A sudden hairpin turn brings hikers down to an alluring bridge that crosses Liberty Canyon Creek.
 Just beyond the bridge, and 0.75 miles from the start, North Grassland Trail comes to an end at a T with Liberty Canyon Fire Road.
 This is the beginning of the loop portion of the hike, so you may proceed in either direction.

 At the next junction, turn right onto Talepop Trail, taking this narrow single track up a grassy slope.
 Prepare to be impressed!
 After hiking past the substation and being subject to the pervasive sound of motorists, the trail enters a wilderness space that feels immediately more remote.
 As you ascend a grassy ridge, Talepop Trail becomes so thin as to make you think you are one of the first hikers to even trek this way.